 - Photos of My Aroids

-I currently grow 14 Aroids – there are photos of them at the very bottom of this post:
+*photos of these at the bottom of this post

 - Philodendron melanochrysum

 - Philodendron ‘El Choco Red’ (AKA verrucosum 5)

 - Anthurium salgarense (possibly A. decipens)

 - Anthurium pseudospectabile (8 years in my care)